 - Business Intelligence tools

-While Dynamics GP has some internal financial reporting capabilities, my experience is it’s pretty rare that there isn’t some kind of external tool dedicated to financial reporting - FRx (some clients may still utilize this), Management Reporter or there are ISV solutions in this area as well.
-Check with your accounting/finance teams on this one.
+While Dynamics GP has some internal financial reporting capabilities, my experience is most clients have some kind of external tool dedicated to financial reporting: FRx (some clients may still utilize this), Management Reporter or there are ISV solutions in this area as well.
+Check with the accounting/finance teams on this one.
 It most likely not going to be a generic reporting tool like Crystal or SSRS that is used for financial reporting.

-In general reporting, as I list above, the most common tools I see are Crystal Reports and SSRS (SQL Reporting Services) as well as plain old Microsoft Excel.
-Not only does Microsoft Dynamics GP have an ability to publish a default set of SSRS reports, it also has a default set of Excel reports.
+As far as general reporting is concerned, as I list above, the most common tools I see are Crystal Reports and SSRS (SQL Reporting Services) as well as plain old Microsoft Excel.
+Not only does Microsoft Dynamics GP have the ability to publish a default set of SSRS reports, but it also has a default set of Excel reports.
 From an upgrade standpoint, all of these will have connection strings to a server to consider.
-If your environment has these, and they haven’t been modified at all, it would be easiest to republish after the upgrade to automatically republish items with the right connection strings.
-Focusing on the reports that have been altered or customized to your environment, and/or specifically built for your environment will be the key.
+If the environment has these, and they haven't been modified at all, it would be easiest to republish after the upgrade to automatically republish items with the right connection strings.
+Focusing on the reports that have been altered or customized to the environment, and/or specifically built for the environment will be the key.

 On Business Intelligence tools, the most common ones would be Power BI, Tableau and others in the space.
 In general terms, from an upgrade perspective, reporting tools that connect to GP are connecting to the SQL server so a change in server name may mean needing to update reports too.